europeana/Labs/api/preview-introduction.md

 This part of our documentation reflects a preview version of the Europeana REST API.
 This is an upcoming version of our API and can be used to preview and play with new API functionality.
 Please have a look at our [changelog](/api/preview-changelog/) for a list of all new features and API changes.

+### Preview features

+The API features in the preview API are experimental and made available as a preview version first before making it available in production.
+The [changelog](/api/preview-changelog/) reflects all changes, all other functionality should be the same as on the production API.

 ### Registration

 For the preview API you can use the same API key as you would use for the normal version of the API.